Teaching Children Empathy.

 But the field in which I practice allows me a window into the lives of others.
 I’ve seen, time and time again, just how much people truly need.
 Or how a stroke of bad luck – like a poor health diagnosis or loss of a job – can suddenly turn things for the worse in someone’s life.
 Which is why I’ve taught my kids – regardless of their age – to give back to others.

-No matter where it is you live, no matter what it is you do, there is always a place for giving.
+No matter where you live, no matter what it is you do, there is always a place for giving.

-With this in mind, I set out in search of the best way in which my boys and I can give back, while learning valuable lessons about the realities of this world.
+With this in mind, I set out in search of the best way in which my boys and I could give back, while learning valuable lessons about the realities of this world.

-Firstly, it’s important to also remember, and to teach our little ones, that not all giving involves money.
+What was important for me to teach my little ones first and foremost, was that not all giving involves money.

 Giving can mean supplies.
 Giving can mean time.
 Giving can mean kindness.

-What was key for me was that the boys take part in actively giving back, not just in donating their things.
-We came up with several ideas, and put them, and ourselves, into action.
+We decided together that the boys take part in actively giving back – not just in donating their things, but in donating their time.
+We came up with several ideas, and put them – and ourselves – into action.

 4 Original Project Ideas for Teaching Empathy